philimones-group/hds-explorer-tablet/README.md

 1. Also you can fork the hds-explorer-tablet project ([why and how to fork](https://help.github.com/articles/fork-a-repo/))

+1. Configure MapBox API Token on a global gradle.properties (under $USER_HOME/.gradle/gradle.properties)
+   Add the property below change the GENERATED_TOKEN for the real MapBox API Token [[Create MapBox Token]](https://docs.mapbox.com/help/tutorials/get-started-tokens-api/)

+        MAPBOX_HDS_EXPLORER_TOKEN=GENERATED_TOKEN

 1. Use Android Studio to import the *hds-explorer-tablet* project.
 Then you can run/build the app.

 **Android APK Installation options:**
 1. Download the file **hds-explorer-tablet.apk** from the repository releases https://github.com/philimones-group/hds-explorer-tablet/releases

 1. Download the Android APK from the Server Application web page:
    To be able to achieve this a copy of APK file must be in HDS-Explorer server resources directory in the Linux system

         sudo cp hds-explorer-tablet.apk /var/lib/hds-explorer/apks/

 * Access the link of HDS-Explorer in your local server (the link below can be found in the main page)